IamLiesa/blog_21moves/content/blog/downward-facing-dog-how-to-do-it-correctly.md

 categories = ["Fitness"]
-keyword = "yoga, downward facing dog" news_keywords = ["yoga, downward facing dog"] banner = "img/posts/downward-facing-dog-how-to-do-it-correctly-common-mistakes-and-variations/IMG_0630.JPG"
+keyword = "yoga, downward facing dog" news_keywords = ["yoga, downward facing dog"] banner = "img/posts/downward-facing-dog-how-to-do-it-correctly-common-mistakes-and-variations/IMG_0644.JPG"

+headline = "Downward-Facing Dog: How to do it correctly"

 summary = "Though Downward-Facing Dog is propably the yoga pose you practice most often during class, it's still a pose that so many do wrong.
 That's why today's pose is all about the Downward-Facing Dog, how to do it correctly, what the common mistakes are and what variations are out there.
 I also share with you some beginners tips that have helped me a lot when I started doing yoga."

 +++

-{{% header "Downward-Facing Dog: How to do it correctly" "downwardFacingDog" %}}

 Downward-Facing Dog or Down Dog (Adho Much Svanasana in sanskrit) is one of the most famous, if not the most famous, yoga pose.
 It’s probably the pose you do most often in yoga classes.
 Therefore, it’s important to perform the Downward-Facing Dog correctly, not only to avoid injuries but also in order to make it as effective and as comfortable as possible.
 Although practiced so often, the Down Dog is often not carried out correctly as it is more complex than it may look.
 There is a lot to think about in this pose and I want to show you what exactly that is.

 Also, a lot of people don’t know how many benefits the Downward-Facing Dog offers.
 Apart from the obvious ones such as stretching and strengthening, it offers manifold other benefits.
 In this post, I want to present you the benefits of Downward-Facing Dog and show you how to do the pose correctly.
 I also want to make you attentive for some common mistakes in the carry-out of this pose and show you some of my favourite Downward-Facing Dog variations.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/downward-facing-dog-how-to-do-it-correctly-common-mistakes-and-variations/IMG_0588.JPG|Downward-Facing Dog"
+  "col-xs-12|img/posts/downward-facing-dog-how-to-do-it-correctly-common-mistakes-and-variations/IMG_0644|Downward-Facing Dog"
 ->}}

 {{% chapter_header "5 benefits from Downward-Facing Dog" "benefitsDownDog" %}}